 Medium European shanks for available for trombone sizes 6.5AL, 5G, 4G, and 3G and for all euphonium sizes.

 Some bass trombones, for example some vintage King models, have an extra deep receiver.
 If your mouthpiece inserts more than 1.25 inches (31 mm) into your leadpipe be sure to select the BT Deep Receiver option when ordering bass trombone mouthpieces.
-We also offer metal and Delrin trombone screw rims compatible with Doug Elliott ST, LT, XT, SB, and LB cups.
+We also offer brass and Delrin trombone screw rims compatible with Doug Elliott ST, LT, XT, SB, and LB cups.

 Wedge Gen 2 Euphonium Mouthpieces

 The Wedge Gen 2 Euphonium line was developed at the request of euphonium players who wanted a Wedge mouthpiece made specifically for their instrument.